Spencer Lofranco: Personal life and death

 On August 6, 2013, while driving his SUV, Lofranco hit actress Camille Banham, who was riding her bike at the time.
 Lofranco initially stopped his vehicle and apologized, but then returned to his vehicle and drove away without offering help, leaving Banham with a broken hip and other fractures.
 Lofranco was convicted of misdemeanor hit and run and sentenced to 50 days of community service.

-By 2018 Lofranco, by choice, was living on the beach as a homeless person selling his art and went by the nickname 'Fire'.

-Lofranco died on November 18, 2025, at the age of 33.
+In his final Instagram post on November 11, 2025, Lofranco said "the best is yet to come".
+Lofranco died seven days later in British Columbia.
+His death was announced by his brother Santino.